Braarudosphaera bigelowii

+Braarudosphaera bigelowii is a coastal coccolithophore in the fossil record going back 100 million years to the Late Cretaceous.

+Coccolithophore

-Braarudosphaera bigelowii is a coastal coccolithophore in the fossil record going back 100 million years.
-The family Braarudosphaeraceae are single-celled coastal phytoplanktonic algae with calcareous scales with five-fold symmetry, called pentaliths.
+The family Braarudosphaeraceae consist of single-celled coastal phytoplanktonic algae with calcareous scales with five-fold symmetry, called pentaliths.
 With 12 sides, it has a regular dodecahedral structure, approximately 10 micrometers across.

+Nitroplast

+Braarudosphaera bigelowii has a nitroplast organelle, originated some 100 million years ago from a cyanobacterial endosymbiont called UCYN-A2, which allows B. bigelowii to fix nitrogen and convert it into compounds useful for cell growth.
+This phenomenon is previously known from diatoms in the family Rhopalodiaceae, where a nitrogen fixing and non-photosynthetic cyanobacterial endosymbiont, a diazoplast, provides the photosynthetic host cell with nitrogen.

+Name

-The genus name of Braarudosphaera is in honour of Trygve Braarud (1903–1985), who was a Norwegian botanist.
+The genus name Braarudosphaera is in honour of Norwegian botanist Trygve Braarud (1903–1985).
 He specialized in marine biology, and was affiliated with the University of Oslo.